Gertrude Charlotte Margaret Alrey1

 Hon.
 Richard Patrick Sheffield Neave was born on 12 November 1947.1 He is the son of Airey Middleton Sheffield Neave and Diana Josceline Barbara Giffard, Baroness Airey of Abingdon.2 He married Elizabeth Mary Catherine Riddell, daughter of Cuthbert Edward Alphonso Riddell, in 1980.1

 Hon.
-Richard Patrick Sheffield Neave usually went by his middle name of Patrick.1 He was educated at Eton College, Eton, Berkshire, England.1 He was educated at City of London Polytechnic, London, England.1 He lived in 2003 at 16 Maze Road, Kew, Richmond, Surrey, England.1
+Richard Patrick Sheffield Neave usually went by his middle name of Patrick.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at City of London Polytechnic, London, EnglandG.1 He lived in 2003 at 16 Maze Road, Kew, Richmond, Surrey, EnglandG.1

 Children of Hon.
 Richard Patrick Sheffield Neave and Elizabeth Mary Catherine Riddell